-Lanzarote, situated approximately 125km off the coast of Africa, is the most easterly of the Canary Islands.
-The dimensions of the island are 60 km from north to south and 25 km from west to east, making it the fourth largest island in the Canaries.
-Lanzarote has 213 km of coastline, of which 10 km are sand, 16.5 km are beach, and the remainder is rocky.
+Lanzarote, is situated approximately 100km off the west coast of Africa, which makes it the most easterly of the Canary Islands.
+The approx. dimensions of the island are 70 km from north to south and 25 km from west to east, so size wise it is the fourth largest island in the Canaries.
+Lanzarote has over 200 km of coastline, of which 10 km are sand, 16.5 km are beach, and the remainder is rocky.

 Lanzarote is blessed with 330 days a year of sunshine on average, the good weather and the lifestyle are what mostly attract people to the island.